 The layout of the walled city Kuelap

 The ancient city expands over an area of 600 m (approx. 2000 feet) by 110 m (about 360 feet) surrounded by massive, up to 20 m (65 feet) high exterior stone walls and can only be accessed through one of four narrow entrance portals permitting the access of only one person at a time.
-For decades it was believed that Kuelap was a fortress, today however scientist think the high walls had a rather defensive purpose.
-Kuelap was a place to find refuge and tranquility and is believed to have been the most important ceremonial center of the Chachapoyas people.
+For decades, it was believed that Kuelap was a fortress, today however scientist think the high walls had a rather defensive purpose.
+Kuelap was a place to find refuge and tranquility and is assumed to have been the most important ceremonial center of the Chachapoyas people.

 The city is built on multiple stair-step like terraces dug into the slopes of the hill and consists of more than 400 round stone buildings and a few rectangular structures.
 It is estimated that at its peak Kuelap was inhabited by about 3000 people.